-&lt;sup>9 The penalty for failure to file the Form 990/EZ is \$20 for each day the failure continues, up to a maximum of \$10,000 or 5 percent of the organization's gross receipts, whichever is less.
+9 The penalty for failure to file the Form 990/EZ is \$20 for each day the failure continues, up to a maximum of \$10,000 or 5 percent of the organization's gross receipts, whichever is less.
 However, organizations with annual gross receipts in excess of \$1 million are subject to penalties of \$100 per day, up to a maximum of \$50,000.
-I.R.C.
-6652(c)(1)(A).
+I.R.C. § 6652(c)(1)(A).
 There is no monetary penalty for failing to file or filing late a Form 990-N.

-&lt;sup>10 I.R.C. § 6033(a)(3)(A)(i); Treas.
+10 I.R.C. § 6033(a)(3)(A)(i); Treas.
 Reg. § 1.6033-2(h).

-&lt;sup>11 Treas.
+11 Treas.
 Reg. § 1.6033-2(g)(1)(vii).

-section 6033(j), it must file an application (Form 1023 or Form 1023-EZ) with the IRS to reinstate its tax-exempt status.
+Automatic Revocation for Failure to File a Required Form 990/EZ/N. Any organization that does not file a required Form 990/EZ/N for three consecutive years automatically loses its tax-exempt status under section 6033(j).
+If an organization loses its tax-exempt status under section 6033(j), it must file an application (Form 1023 or Form 1023-EZ) with the IRS to reinstate its tax-exempt status.
 See the IRS website (charities and non-profits) at www.irs.gov/charities-non-profits / for information on automatic revocation, including the current list of revoked organizations and guidance about reinstatement of exemption.

 Public Disclosure and Inspection.
-Subordinate organizations required to file Form 990/ $EZ^{12}$ must upon request make a copy of the form and its schedules (other than contributor lists) and attachments available for public inspection during regular business hours at the organization's principal office and at any regional or district offices having three or more employees.
-Form 990/EZ for a particular year must be made available for a three year period beginning with the due date of the return.
-In addition, any organization that files Form 990/EZ must comply with written or in-person requests for copies of the form.
+Subordinate organizations required to file Form 990/EZ12 must upon request make a copy of the form and its schedules (other than contributor lists) and attachments available for public inspection during regular business hours at the organization's principal office and at any regional or district offices having three or more employees.
+Form 990/EZ for a particular year must be made available for a three year period beginning with the due date of the return.13 In addition, any organization that files Form 990/EZ must comply with written or in-person requests for copies of the form.
 The organization may impose no fees other than a reasonable fee to cover copying and mailing costs.
-If requested, copies of the forms for the past three years must be provided.
-In-person requests must be satisfied on the same day.
-Written requests must be satisfied within 30 days.
+If requested, copies of the forms for the past three years must be satisfied within 30 days.14